 No, they are separate programs, serving different populations and purposes.
 The Criminology and Criminal Justice Department is an academic department that offers courses leading to an undergraduate Bachelor of Arts (or BA) degree.
 (The department also offers master’s degree programs and a doctoral degree program.
 Additional information about the graduate programs can be found on the Criminology and Criminal Justice Department website).

 The Criminal Justice Training Center provides nonacademic career training for the professional advancement of criminal justice practitioners, such as its Act 120 Municipal Police Academy program.

 Because the programs are separate, credits earned in one program (for example, the Criminology undergraduate program) do not transfer to the other (for example, the Criminal Justice Training Center program).

 What is the size of IUP’s undergraduate Criminology program and Indiana University of Pennsylvania?

-The Criminology and Criminal Justice Department is one of the largest departments on campus, with approximately 1,000 majors and minors.
-Indiana University of Pennsylvania has a current enrollment of almost 15,000 students and is the largest university in the Pennsylvania State System of Higher Education.
+The Criminology and Criminal Justice Department is one of the largest departments on campus, with approximately 650 majors and minors.
+Indiana University of Pennsylvania has a current enrollment of almost 10,350 students.

 Are there any groups or associations for students to join?